What is Control Premium?

 - Strategic Acquirer

-Thus, the yearly average share price performance must also be examined to understand the details regarding the transaction, not just the trading price a few days before rumors or news articles began to circulate.
+Thus, the yearly average share price performance must also be examined to understand the details regarding the transaction, not just the trading price, a few days before rumors or news articles began to circulate.

-Strategic Buyers vs. Financial Buyers in M&A
+Strategic Buyers vs. Financial Buyers: What is the Difference?

-The buyer profile is a notable factor that influences the size of the control premium, i.e. if the acquirer is a strategic acquirer or a financial buyer.
+The buyer profile is a notable factor that influences the size of the control premium, i.e. if the acquirer is a strategic acquirer or financial buyer.

-- Financial Buyer: Conversely, financial buyers cannot benefit from synergies — and overpaying is a frequent mistake that results in disappointing investment returns (e.g. internal rate of return, money-on-money multiple).
+- Financial Buyer → Conversely, financial buyers cannot benefit from synergies — and overpaying is a frequent mistake that results in disappointing investment returns (e.g. internal rate of return, money-on-money multiple).
 However, add-on acquisitions are an exception, as PE-backed portfolio companies are typically then acquiring smaller companies and can afford to pay more since synergies can be realized.

 Control Premium Formula